CartoDB/documentation/app/content/analytics-toolbox-snowflake/overview/getting-access.md

 This file will remove all the previous functions and procedures in the "carto" schema.
 {{%/ bannerNote %}}

 **Congratulations!** you have successfully installed the CARTO Analytics Toolbox in your Snowflake database.
 Now you can start [using the functions](/analytics-toolbox-snowflake/sql-reference/overview/).
+Refer to step 2 above to check the installed version and functions.

 <style>
 .highlight {